 Tip

 Once you upload an image, you can also move it around and resize it as your customers would.
 To do that, double-click the image placeholder on the workspace until its boundaries turn red, and only the uploaded image is highlighted in blue.
-Then, you will be "acting as your customer" who will be able to move the image around inside the placeholder.
+Then, you will be "acting as the shopper" who will be able to move the image around inside the placeholder.
 To exit this mode, click anywhere outside the placeholder.

 Share